A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving

 \subsubsection{\textbf{Evolutionary Operators}}

-Evolutionary operators are the core drivers of EAs.
-Before the advent of LLMs, researchers explored the use of neural networks, such as attention mechanisms and feed-forward networks \cite{lange2024evolution}, to simulate the behavior of individual operators or even entire algorithms.
-With the rise of iterative prompting approaches such as OPRO \cite{yang2023large}, attention has shifted toward employing LLMs directly to simulate operator behavior.
-This paradigm enables more adaptive search during optimization, as LLMs can exploit problem and solution characteristics without additional training, thereby surpassing the performance of conventional operators in some settings.
+Evolutionary operators determine how an EA transforms existing solutions into new candidates.
+Before LLMs, neural models such as attention and feed-forward networks were trained to approximate individual operators or complete algorithms \cite{lange2024evolution}.
+Iterative-prompting methods such as OPRO \cite{yang2023large} suggested a training-free alternative: an LLM can generate variations after reading the problem description and selected parent solutions.
+This formulation allows the operator to use semantic and domain information that is difficult to encode in conventional variation rules.

-Several frameworks exemplify this direction.
-The LMX framework proposed by Meyerson \textit{et al.} \cite{meyerson2024language} employs few-shot prompting to use LLMs as intelligent operators for crossover and recombination of text-based genomes, generating semantically coherent variants without training.
-Liu \textit{et al.} \cite{liu2024large} extended this idea through the LMEA framework, where LLMs perform selection, crossover, and mutation under prompt guidance, coupled with a temperature self-adaptive mechanism to balance exploration and exploitation.
-Other studies have targeted specific operators or algorithms: PAIR \cite{ali2025pair} focuses on selection, LMPSO \cite{shinohara2025large} adapts LLMs to PSO, and LEO \cite{brahmachary2025large} explores LLM-driven strategies for balancing exploration and exploitation.
+Several frameworks implement this idea at different levels of the evolutionary cycle \cite{huang2024advancing}.
+LMX \cite{meyerson2024language} uses few-shot prompting for crossover and recombination of text-based genomes and generates semantically coherent offspring without additional training.
+LMEA \cite{liu2024large} prompts LLMs to perform selection, crossover, and mutation and adapts the sampling temperature to balance exploration and exploitation.
+Other methods specialize the role further: PAIR \cite{ali2025pair} focuses on selection, LMPSO \cite{shinohara2025large} adapts LLM guidance to particle swarm optimization, and LEO \cite{brahmachary2025large} uses LLM-generated strategies to regulate exploration and exploitation.

-This line of work has also expanded into multi-objective optimization.
-Liu \textit{et al.} \cite{liu2025large} were the first to empower MOEA/D \cite{zhang2007moea} with zero-shot prompting, allowing LLMs to act as search operators and inspiring the design of more efficient white-box operators.
-To reduce interaction costs, Wang \textit{et al.} \cite{wang2024largeicic} proposed a hybrid scheme in which LLMs generate only 10\% of the population, while the rest are produced by traditional operators.
-Similarly, Liu \textit{et al.} \cite{liu2024largemulti} called upon LLMs only when population improvement was insufficient, while relying on NSGA-II \cite{deb2002fast} otherwise.
-These hybrid approaches highlight the potential of selectively integrating LLMs to balance performance gains with computational efficiency.
+Operator-level assistance has also been extended to multi-objective optimization.
+Liu \textit{et al.} \cite{liu2025large} integrate zero-shot LLM prompting with MOEA/D \cite{zhang2007moea} and use the observed behavior to inform the design of efficient white-box operators.
+Because repeated LLM calls are expensive, hybrid methods invoke the model selectively.
+Wang \textit{et al.} \cite{wang2024largeicic} use LLMs to generate only 10\% of each population, while conventional operators generate the remainder.
+Liu \textit{et al.} \cite{liu2024largemulti} invoke an LLM only after population improvement becomes insufficient and otherwise rely on NSGA-II \cite{deb2002fast}.
+These studies show that selective invocation can retain useful semantic variation while controlling computational cost.